food import saudi

 Dairy Products

-The major suppliers are New Zeeland, USA, and the United Arab Emirates, which supplied dairy products worth of US$226.31 million.
+The major suppliers are New Zeeland, USA, and the United Arab Emirates.

 Fruits and Vegetables